HaidarIDK/Binance-Super-Smart-Chain/README.md

 - **Developer Tools**: Maintain BSSC-specific developer tooling
 - **Community**: Build a developer and user community

-### What You Get vs. What You Lose:
-**✅ What BSSC Provides:**
-- BNB as native gas token
-- Solana-level performance (65,000 TPS)
-- Complete control over the network
-- All existing Solana programs work unchanged

-**❌ What You Lose from Solana Mainnet:**
-- Existing network effects and liquidity
-- Established validator ecosystem
-- Proven RPC infrastructure
-- Active developer community
-- Exchange integrations and trading pairs
-- DeFi protocols and TVL

 **Bottom Line**: BSSC gives you "BNB as native gas" but requires building an entire L1 ecosystem from scratch.
 It's a massive undertaking that defeats the point of leveraging Solana's existing network effects.